-These investments can carry additional risks as they are not subject to the same level of regulation as authorised or regulated schemes
+These investments can carry additional risks as they are not subject to the same level of regulation as authorised or regulated schemes.

-The methodology and calculations used by the third parties providing the ratings/awards are not verified by Premier Miton Investors and we are unable to accept responsibility for their accuracy, nor should they be relied upon for making an investment decision.
+Ratings, awards and other information The methodology and calculations used by the third parties providing the ratings/awards are not verified by Premier Miton Investors and we are unable to accept responsibility for their accuracy, nor should they be relied upon for making an investment decision.